Bachelor of Arts in Liberal Studies

 Are you ready to apply?
 Visit www.GoToFresnoState.com to learn more about the admissions process.

-The California Subject Examinations for Teachers (CSET) is a test developed by the California Commission on Teacher Credentialing for prospective teachers.
 Test prep books are on reserve in the Henry Madden Library for students with an ID card.
 Fresno Unified has an online calendar for future CBEST, CSET, and RICA prep classes.
 RSVP is required to attend so materials can be prepared.
 All classes are free to anyone.